-As of December 31, 2010, the Fund had debt and equity investments in 17 portfolio companies with an aggregate fair value of \$141,341,478 and a weighted average effective yield on its debt investments of 15.0%.
+As of December 31, 2010, the Fund had debt and equity investments in 17 portfolio companies with an aggregate fair value of \$141,341,478 and a weighted average effective yield on its debt investments of approximately 15.0%.
 At December 31, 2010, the Fund held equity ownership in approximately 82% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was approximately 9%.
-As of December 31, 2009, the Fund held debt and equity investments in 15 portfolio companies with an aggregate fair value of \$122,900,256 and a weighted average effective yield on its debt investments of 15.6%.
-At December 31, 2009, the Fund held debt and equity investments in 15 portfolio companies with an aggregate fair value of \$122,900,256 and a weighted average effective yield on its debt investments of 15.6%.
+As of December 31, 2009, the Fund held debt and equity investments in 15 portfolio companies with an aggregate fair value of \$122,900,256 and a weighted average effective yield on its debt investments of approximately 15.6%.
 At December 31, 2009, the Fund held equity ownership in approximately 73% of its portfolio companies and the average fully diluted equity ownership in those portfolio companies was approximately 10%.
-The weighted average fully diluted equity ownership in those portfolio companies was approximately 10%.
-The weighted average fully diluted equity ownership in those portfolio companies was approximately 10%.
-The weighted average fully diluted equity ownership in those portfolio companies was approximately 10%.
-The weighted average fully diluted equity ownership in those portfolio companies was approximately 10%.
-The weighted average fully diluted equity ownership in the companies was approximately 10%.
-The weighted average fully diluted equity ownership in the portfolio companies was approximately 10%.
+The weighted average yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2010 and 2009, including accretion of original issue discount but excluding any debt investments on non-accrual status.